 We fight periodontal disease aggressively to cut down on the bacterial load that your body carries from this harmful bacteria.
 In doing that, we see better outcomes for heart disease patients, and babies of people who suffer from periodontal disease while pregnant.
 While we encourage everyone to floss, if you have periodontal disease, the health of your heart may depend on it.

 Dr. Janne Lynch sees patients here in beautiful Scottsdale, AZ and has been busy doing what she loves – Making beautiful smiles!

 While talking to her patients we realized that many people just can’t make it to the dentist Monday-Thursday during business hours which are pretty typical hours for all the best dentists in town.
 In order to meet the demand of the community, Janne launched her second practice, AZ Dentist, which is open on the weekends!
-We are here from 7am-7pm every Friday and Saturday for those of you that have to work during the week but still want to look fabulous when showing off your beautiful smiles!
+We are available by appointment every Saturday for those of you that have to work during the week but still want to look fabulous when showing off your beautiful smiles!
 We think the idea is going to catch on.

 Find the help you need

 If you’re ready to change your smile, it’s time to give us a call at AZ Dentist.
-You can either contact us by phone at 480-223-3328 or make an appointment by clicking the button below.
+We have multiple locations in the Phoenix area!
+You can either contact us by phone at 480-630-2188 or make an appointment by clicking the button below.